hyperledger/iroha/docs/source/tutorials/mint-your-first-asset.md

 `iroha_client` provides functionality to submit iroha special instructions and it will be automatically "pack" them into transaction signed on behalf of the client.
-As a result of this operation you will receive transaction acceptance status - if transaction was accepted by the peer (signature was valid and payload is legal set of iroha special instructions) then it will be `Result::Ok(())`, if some problems arrive - it will be `Result::Err(String)` with textual error message.
+As a result of this operation you will receive transaction acceptance status: if transaction was accepted by the peer (signature was valid and payload is legal set of iroha special instructions) then it will be `Result::Ok(())`, if some problems arrive, it will be `Result::Err(String)` with textual error message.

 ## Conclusion